pnadolny13/100-days-of-code/log.md

 **Thoughts** I need to expose the category additions.
 I also need to allow users to add and remove entries without having admin access.

 **Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp/commit/8daf7cf377dc5ad73689f933606278c0be304304

+### Day 38: February 27, 2018

+**Today's Progress**: I looked into getting analysis form to show sum data for a specific user and for specific month.

+**Thoughts** I submitted this a few days late.

+**Link(s) to work:** NA

+### Day 39: March 9, 2018

+**Today's Progress**: I created a simple Angular seed app to see how they work.
+It seems a lot like django but just JS instead and its a bit of a mind shift to put everything on the front end.

+**Thoughts** I need to dig into JS in order to build out that app further.

+**Link(s) to work:**

+### Day 40: March 10, 2018

+**Today's Progress**: I updated the Budget app to pull sum of monthly data with percentages.
+It also allows you to select the month you want to analyze in case you want to look back or anything.
+I also looked into pulling data from bank APIs similar to Mint app.
+One main way is through a paid API called Yodlee but $250 a month is too much for me.

+**Thoughts**

+**Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp/commit/c7b53fdda92ea15e36c686038ce7276fe2e84df9